Serial port data aggregation. Combine data from two different COM ports

 - Item name.
 This name will be bound to a column in the data export plugin.
 It is a limited text description and cannot contain spaces and a few other characters;

 - Parser's type - is a method, which the program will use for data extraction.
 Our parser has few methods from simple to the most powerful.

 In our case, where data is placed in a fixed place, we can use the simple method - "fixed position".

 This method allows extracting any number of characters from any fixed position of the data packet;

 - Data type.
 If you specify a data type other than the "STRING" data type, then the module will try to convert the string value to the selected data type.
-The module allows to configure several options that will be used at the conversion (see the "Data format" tab);
+The module allows you to configure several options that will be used at the conversion (see the "Data format" tab);

 - Default value.
 This value will be used when data can't